 The inclusion of IVAA in the adjunctive care of hospitalized COVID-19 patients in the US is reasonable and supported by direct experience with COVID-19.
-IVAA is safe (Padayatty et al. 2010; Reid et al. 2016), cost effective, and easy to implement for hospital pharmacy and nursing staff.
+IVAA is safe, cost effective, and easy to implement for hospital pharmacy and nursing staff.
 In the Chinese Expert Panel's experience, it also shortened hospital stays by 3 to 5 days over those not receiving IVAA, which would not only be a cost saving, but also free up needed hospital resources during this pandemic.